legion-zver/payload-blurhash-plugin/README.md

 export interface BlurhashPluginOptions {
     /*
      * Array of collection slugs that the plugin should apply to.
-     * The plugin will apply only collections with `upload` properties.
+     * The plugin will apply only utils with `upload` properties.
      */
     collections?: CollectionConfig['slug'][];